graphql-crystal/graphql/README.md

 end
 ```

-Context instances should only be used once, do not reuse them for multiple
+Context instances must not be reused for multiple executions.
-executes.

 ## Objects